piotrmurach/tty-config/README.md

 #  - DASH
 ```

-and then to read an `investments.yml` file, you need to provide the locations to search in:
+To read an `investments.yml` file, you need to provide the locations to search in:

 ```ruby
 config.append_path Dir.pwd
 config.append_path Dir.home
 ```

-Finally, read in configuration back again:
+Finally, call `read` to convert configuration file back into an object again:

 ```ruby
 config.read